wisnuwiry/book_summary/books/the_effective_engineer.md

 - Focus on high leverage and not just easy wins.

 ## Chapter 2: Optimize for Learning

+Learning is a high-leverage activity due to its exponential growth.
+As engineers build their base of knowledge, the combination of learned skills increases the areas to which an engineer can contribute.
+The increased depth and breadth an engineer can contribute to making learning a high-leverage activity.
+An engineer should regularly invest in active learning.

 - Change jobs if you have to.
 - Optimizing for learning is high leverage.
 - Adopt a growth mindset.